 Disclosure omission Auditor recommendations Adjusted?
-MiRS and Note 11 - Adjustments between accounting basis and funding basis under regulation The transfers to/from earmarked reserves is not part of the adjustments between accounting basis and funding basis and should be separately reported on the MiRS and should not be included in the adjustments reported at note 11. ✓ Accounting policies - Various notes The following omissions were noted in relation to accounting polices; ✓ The accounting treatment for the upfront payment of pension contributions, Accounting treatment for revenue recognition, and Accounting treatment for PFI.
-Balance Sheet - Investment property The Council purchased a property in year valued at £11.9m, this does not meet the definition of an investment property as per the Code, and should be reclassified as land and building. ✓ Group MiRS Initial consolidation checks identified that the group MiRS was not presented in line with the Code. ✓ The group CIES and group balance sheet as presented were not in balance Group debtors The notes to the group accounts does not include an appropriate sub classification of the debtors balance, as this is materially different from the single entity accounts. ✓
+MiRS and Note 11 - Adjustments between accounting basis and funding basis under regulation ng basis and funding basis under between accounting basis and funding basis and should be separately reported Accounting policies - Various notes The following omissions were noted in relation to accounting polices; The accounting treatment for the upfront payment of pension contributions, Accounting treatment for revenue recognition, and Accounting treatment for PFI. ✓ Balance Sheet - Investment property The Council purchased a property in year valued at £11.9m, this does not meet the definition of an investment property as per the Code, and should be reclassified as land and building. ✓ Group MiRS Initial consolidation checks identified that the group MiRS was not presented in line with the Code.
+The group CIES and group balance sheet as presented were not in balance 1 Group debtors The notes to the group accounts does not include an appropriate sub classification of the debtors balance, as this is materially different from the single entity accounts. ✓